mhoennig/KotlinTddKataTemplate/README.md

-# Starter for Code Katas with Kotlin/JVM using JUnit5-Jupiter, AssertK and MockK
+# Tic Tac Toe Code Katas with Kotlin/JVM using JUnit5-Jupiter, AssertK and MockK

 This branch demonstrates a Tic Tac Toe Code Kata with separate commit for each step:
 - make it fail (red)